 The calibration of the printer should be done according to the printer manufacturer's instructions and in accordance with the quality system of the FDA registered establishment printing the trays.
-The frequency of calibration should be determined by the printer manufacturer's printer instructions and the establishment's quality system.
-Blue Sky Bio provides a calibration verification file to confirm adequate calibration.
-Calibration verification should be done whenever the printer is calibrated and any time the printing material is changed.
+The frequency of calibration should be determined by the printer manufacturer's printer instructions and the

-Download the calibration verification STL file from the Blue Sky Bio website
+Download the STL calibration verification file from the Blue Sky Bio website

-- Import the STL calibration verification file into the printer control software - Print the STL file - Measure each cube in all 3 dimensions and the distances between adjacent cubes with calliper.
+- Import the STL calibration verification file into the printer control software - Print the STL file - Measure each cube in all 3 dimensions and the distances between adjacent cubes with a calliper.

 The size of each cube is printed on the cube.